fraserc12/redmine-service/README.md

 **Note:** Only dates with time entries will be printed

-## Docs
-2 endpoints are exposed on `http://localhost:5001`
-- GET `/projects`  - returns details of all your projects
-- GET `/time-logged?project_id=<id>` - will return a summarised list of time entries per day

 ## Why
 I was fed up of checking Redmine's UI to see if I had looged 8 hours per day - especially when it came to "redmine day"